 A half rest receives two beats of silence.
 It looks like a top hat and always sits on the staff line.

 A quarter rest gets one beat of silence.
 It looks somewhat like the letter "Z" stacked on top of the letter "C".

-Sometimes in music you will need to rest for multiple measures at a time.
-Composers will write the number of measure you should rest above the staff.
+Sometimes in music, you will need to rest for multiple measures at a time.
+Composers will write the number of measures you should rest above the staff.
 Typically, rests will only be written like this if there are more than four measures of rest.

 A dot after any note extends the duration of the note by half of its value.
 For example, a whole note gets four beats.
 Adding a dot to the whole note will add another two beats (half of the whole note's value), meaning a dotted whole note gets a total of six beats (4 beats + 2 beats).

 Here is that same idea applied to half, quarter, and eighth notes.